IQ-EQ Fund Performance Snapshot

 At IQ-EQ Fund Management, we focus on profitable businesses which generate persistent returns and have high levels of protection combined with competent management.
 We define these as quality businesses, and we expect them to perform irrespective of market volatility.
 In the long run, we believe these characteristics will deliver outperformance for our clients.

-The Fund returned 7.30% during February, compared with the MSCI World Index, which rose by 1.50%.
-Stock Selection and Sector Selection were positive contributors to relative performance during the month, while Currency Effects were a small negative.
+The Fund returned +4.80% during the quarter, compared with the MSCI World Index, which fell by 1.7%.
+Stock Selection and Sector Selection were positive contributors to relative performance during the quarter, while Currency Effects were negative.
 Sector selection was driven by an overweight position in Industrials and an underweight in the Consumer Discretionary sector.
-The underweight positions in the Energy and Real Estate sectors were minor negative contributors to relative performance.
-Corning and TSMC were among the strongest contributors to equity performance during the month.
+The underweight positions in the Energy and Real Estate sectors were negative contributors to relative performance.
+Corning and TSMC were among the strongest contributors to equity performance during the quarter.
+The currency outcome was driven by a rise in the dollar versus the euro during the quarter.

 Key contributors during the period include:

 + Corning Inc. (GLW) is a global technology-based company producing optical fibre, cable, and photonic components for the telecommunications industry, as well as manufacturing glass panels, liquid crystal display glass, and projection video lens assemblies for the information display industry.
 GLW has several secular opportunities which outweigh the cyclical exposures that many manufacturing companies face.
-The company has also noted strong demand more generally for US-made components and equipment in light of the new US tariff regime.
+The company has also noted strong demand more generally for US made components and equipment in light of the new US tariff regime.
 Meanwhile, the company is executing on its strategic plan (“Springboard”), which had aimed to get operating margins to 20%, well ahead of schedule.
-GLW has been citing strong demand in its Optical division from AI-related business in recent months and announced in January that it had signed a deal to supply $6bn worth for optical products to Facebook parent Meta.
+GLW has been citing strong demand in its Optical division from AI-related business in recent quarters and announced in January that it had signed a deal to supply $6bn worth for optical products to Facebook parent Meta.
 The shares rose strongly on the news.
-The company was among the best performers in the portfolio in February.
+The company was among the best performers in the portfolio during the quarter.

-+ Taiwan Semiconductor Manufacturing Company (TSM) is a multinational semiconductor production and development company headquartered in Hsinchu, Taiwan.
++ Taiwan Semiconductor Manufacturing Company (TSM)is a multinational semiconductor production and development company headquartered in Hsinchu, Taiwan.
 TSM manufactures semiconductors for corporations such as Apple, Nvidia, AMD and Qualcomm.
 The company has become the dominant global microchip manufacturer due to its adoption of the “pure-play foundry” model, allowing it to focus on making chips that other companies design.
 TSM has become the primary chip supplier to the “Magnificent 7”.
 Despite ongoing concerns about tariffs and American relations with China, the company has confirmed that it will increase investment in the current year.
 TSM has excellent sustainability credentials, operating with an exceptionally strong competitive moat, allowing them to pay 70% of free cash flow in dividends each year.
-The company released its fourth quarter earnings report and outlook in mid-January that was well ahead of investor expectations.
+The company released its fourth-quarter earnings report and outlook in mid-January that was well ahead of investor expectations.
 Management cited resilient long-term, AI-driven growth and said it was investing in new capacity in Taiwan and the US.
-Momentum in the shares continues through February as investors focused on the hardware providers within the AI ecosystem.
+Momentum in the shares continued through the quarter as investors focused on the hardware providers within the AI ecosystem.

 - Airbus (“AIR”), is the largest aeronautics and space company in Europe, providing products, services and solutions for the commercial aircraft, helicopter, defence and space sectors.
 The company has three divisions: Airbus Commercial, Airbus Helicopters, and Airbus Defence & Space.
 AIR, along with Boeing, operate a de facto duopoly in the production of commercial aircraft.
 The company has made market gains against its US rival in recent years, particularly in the narrowbody segment of the market, due in part to some missteps at Boeing in this segment.
-At its fourth quarter earnings update in February, management scaled back expectations of the number of the A220 and A320 Neo narrowbody aircraft deliveries during 2026 and the A320 Neo reduction was attributed to the failure of US engine manufacturer, Pratt and Whitney, to deliver the contracted number of engines to AIR.
+At its fourth-quarter earnings update in February, management scaled back expectations of the number of the A220 and A320 Neo narrowbody aircraft deliveries during 2026 and the A320 Neo reduction was attributed to the failure of US engine manufacturer, Pratt and Whitney, to deliver the contracted number of engines to AIR.
+Middle East hostilities exacerbated the underperformance as travel in the region was curtailed and investors began to reassess the tourism prospects for region, which is an important customer of AIR.

 IQ EQ Strategic: Global Quality Equity Fund*: YTD 1.62% (Net of fees)